 - Endometriosis cells secrete inflammatory substances that cause pain.

-- Endometriosis creates adhesions between organs in the pelvis where it growth.
+- Endometriosis creates adhesions between organs in the pelvis where it grows.
 Adhesions cause pain.

 Prevalence of Endometriosis